 We pick out some of the best waterproof cycling jackets and explain what to look for in a light protective layer

 Even basic, relatively cheap packable jackets allow sweat and condensation to be transferred from the inside to the outside of their fabric while keeping out rain and a quality waterproof cycling jacket will keep you dry through the foulest weather, allowing you to head out of the front door and avoiding the dreaded turbo trainer.

 When it comes to selecting the right waterproof jacket for you, it can be a bit of a minefield with lots of technical terminology to wade through from a huge selection of clothing manufacturers.
-This guide is designed to help you find your ideal jacket, at the right price for you.
+There’s more information on the way waterproofing, breathability and other featured are graded below the list of our favourite jackets.